CobyPear/drupal-state-app-router/README.md

 Uses a modified version of `@gdwc/drupal_state` which exposes the headers on `getObject` and `getObjectByPath`.
 WIP branch is here: https://git.drupalcode.org/project/drupal_state/-/tree/feat/expose-headers

 Given the effort in the Drupal JavaScript API Client, I'm not sure this will be added upstream to DrupalState, but this should be easier with the new API Client soon enough!

+I am also using a modified version of `@pantheon-systems/cms-kit`.
+Some of these changes may be proposed to the upstream version.
+The changes are to `setSurrogateKeyHeader` and only changes the `res` param to be type of `Response` to work with the `NextResponse` type.

+For ease of reproducibility, I am including those packages as tarballs in the repo.

 Right now I am passing all of the headers from Drupal on to the browser so the page can be purged from the CDN and the browser will know, allowing content edits in Drupal to show up immediately thanks to SSR and the cache invalidation on the CDN.